 The Career Services Division of Student Affairs is dedicated to the pursuit of bringing employers and its talent pool together and helping its students to find rewarding and meaningful job opportunities.
 Its services include Major and Career Exploration, Industry Nights, Clifton Strengths and Professional Assessments, Mock Interviews, Resume and Cover Letter Help, Career Fairs.

-Alumni: Noted alumni of the University of Colorado consists of David Bolen, Ambassador to the German Democratic Republic, Patricia Elliot, Television and Broadway actress, Sidney Altman, Nobel Laureate in Chemistry in 1989 and Waleed Abdalati, scientist, Chief Scientist of NASA.
+The list of the University of Colorado, Boulder notable consists of David Bolen, Ambassador to the German Democratic Republic, Patricia Elliot, Television and Broadway actress, Sidney Altman, Nobel Laureate in Chemistry in 1989, and Waleed Abdalati, scientist, Chief Scientist of NASA.

 Get a chance to learn and grow your area of expertise by joining the University of Colorado that will give you an inclusive community to work together and a chance to make lifelong friends.

 The campus is situated in Boulder, Colorado.
 It is located in the city’s most walkable neighborhoods with access to transit and bicycle trails.

 Boulder is about 30 miles northwest of Denver.
 Denver International Airport (DIA) is the closest airport to the university.
 DIA is serviced by the most significant airlines on a regular basis and is a hub for United Airlines with non-stop flights from many main towns in North America.
 From there, one can get to Boulder either by the Regional Transportation District (RTD) bus service or by the Super Shuttle, a van service.
 From DIA, one needs to take Interstate highway 70 (I-70) West to I-270 North and then to route US-36 to Boulder.
 The drive from DIA to Boulder takes about one hour.